Zack Wheeler has no-hit bid for 7 1/3 innings as Phillies beat slumping White Sox 9-5

 Wheeler was dominant, allowing only two balls to leave the infield before Lee’s hit.
 His toughest batter probably was his first, when Nicky Lopez worked a 10-pitch walk leading off the game.
 That played big later when Wheeler’s pitch count was at 101 at the start of the eighth.

-Chicago scored all of its runs in the ninth off Ricardo Pinto.

-José Alvarado earned his fourth save, entering with two outs and the bases loaded and retiring Andrew Benintendi on a first-pitch groundout.
+José Alvarado earned his fourth save, after with two outs and the bases loaded and retiring Andrew Benintendi on a first-pitch groundout.

 Nick Castellanos tripled, had two singles and drove in a pair of runs for the Phillies.